Share and Spread the love

 If you opt for the multi-tier system, you’ll need a shelf with at least three drawers.
 The point of this farming system is to keep your mealworms separated in different bins for each stage of their life cycle.
 The bottom drawer should hold pupae, the middle one is for mealworms and eggs, while the one on the top will be home to beetles.

-The top bin holding beetles should look a bit different from the others.
+The top bin holding beetles should appear slightly different from the others.
 You’ll need to cut out the bottom of the drawer and replace it with a window screen or mesh.
 This will ensure that the freshly laid eggs won’t get eaten.
 Instead, they will fall through the bottom to the middle drawer.
-If you want you can add extra mealworm drawers.
-Doing this will enable you to rotate mealworm trays so those in the same tray will be about the same age.
+If you want, you can add extra mealworm drawers.
+Doing this will enable you to rotate mealworm trays, ensuring that those in the same tray are approximately the same age.

 This container system will require a bit more work than using a single bin.
 You’ll have to separate new pupae for the middle drawer by hand and move them to the bottom drawer so the mealworms don’t eat them.
 Newly hatched beetles can also eat pupae.
 You’ll have to keep an eye on the situation in the bottom tray and move the beetles to the top as soon as they hatch.